 Ethereum seems to be going on the low because it has a market cap of $796.5 million and a market dominance of 0.21%.
-A reason is because a major part of its community remains in the shadows and are supporters of the old blockchain.
+A reason is that a major part of its community remains in the shadows and are supporter of the old blockchain.

 Then pitched with PoS-enabled Ethereum and other currencies on this front, Ethereum Classic appears to face great competition.

 With the cyber-threat landscape constantly advancing, security has been a looming issue.
 The split happened due to a security breach.
 Ethereum is considered by some people as a better choice in terms of security.
 However, one of the setbacks of Ethereum is the fact that it is a soft fork and is subject to the further creation of multiple forks.

 Experts believe that multiple forks running could pose several risks to the value and relevance of Ethereum especially if it decides to go public.
 However, since it is subject to subsequent changes security appears to be a better feature on the blockchain.

 Ethereum Classic, on the other hand, runs on the old blockchain.
 Its aim is to preserve the integrity of the over scalability.
 Its monetary policy is fixed, and its database will always be fully replicated.